halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 Anyway I don't like Dingo and this "DONZEO MANIFESTO" is about why.

 Normally I wouldn't write something so aggressively *mean* about someone else's work, I'm not about that life.
 But I don't think this is someone else's work, this is AI language model Claude made by AI "safety" and research company Anthropic's work.
-And as such, the neurons of my brain which make me feel bad about shitting on other people just aren't lighting up right now.
+And as such, the neurons in my brain that are supposed to make me feel bad about shitting on other people just aren't lighting up right now.

 I have no issues calling Claude a piss-fuck dickhead cunt.
 It comes pretty naturally to me, actually.